Charles Paulet, 1st Duke of Bolton: Character

 An eccentric man, hostile to Lord Halifax and afterwards to the Duke of Marlborough, he is said to have travelled during 1687 with four coaches and 100 horsemen, sleeping during the day and giving entertainments at night.
-His adherence in adult life to the Church of England has been described as a great blow to the Roman Catholic community: his father (with whom his relationship was never good) had openly professed the Catholic faith, and used his wealth and influence to protect the Catholics of Hampshire.
+His adherence in adult life to the Church of England has been described as a great blow to the Roman Catholic community; his father (with whom his relationship was never good) had openly professed the Catholic faith, and used his wealth and influence to protect the Catholics of Hampshire.

 In 1666 he briefly went into hiding after becoming involved in a public fracas in Westminster Hall with Sir Andrew Henley, 1st Baronet.
 They fought in full view of the Court of Common Pleas, and were thus guilty of contempt coram rege.
-Both men in time received a royal pardon.
+In time, both men received a royal pardon.
 Paulet, who admitted to striking the first blow, explained that he had been "in a passion" at the time.
 The precise cause of the quarrel is unknown.
 Samuel Pepys, who recorded the incident in the great Diary, remarked that it was a pity that Henley retaliated, for otherwise, the judges might have dealt with Paulet, of whom Pepys had a poor opinion, as he deserved.
 Despite his faults, his charm and affability made him numerous friends.